vorlie/iotas-notepad/README.md

 - Delete notes
 - Sort notes by date created, date modified, alphabetical order, and index
 - Export/Import notes
+    - Also possible to export all notes at once in a JSON format
 - Save notes automatically to local storage
 - Customizable UI with CSS variables
 - In-app update notifications